neo4j/neo4j-python-driver/docs/source/index.rst

 Auto-commit Transactions
 ========================
-Auto-commit transactions are the simplest form of transaction, available via :meth:`.Session.run`.
+Auto-commit transactions are the simplest form of transaction, available via :meth:`neo4j.Session.run`.
 These are easy to use but support only one statement per transaction and are not automatically retried on failure.
 Auto-commit transactions are also the only way to run ``PERIODIC COMMIT`` statements, since this Cypher clause manages its own transactions internally.